agkozak/polyglot/README.md

 Ahead | \*
 Renamed | >

-agkozak Git Prompt uses bash's PROMPT_DIRTRIM=2 behavior in all shells, so that

-	$HOME/src/neovim/config

-is abbreviated as

-	~/.../neovim/config

-and

-	/usr/share/vim/vim74

-is shortened to

-	.../vim/vim80

 agkozak Git Prompt can be used without any shell framework and can be loaded thus:

      . /path/to/agkozak-git-prompt/agkozak-git-prompt.sh